 Four years later, the same man sent a letter and photo to Emil Wanatka at Little Bohemia Lodge, where Wanatka and his son maintained a “Dillinger Museum.”
 This letter, too, was mailed in California and the heading reads: “Hollywood, Calif.” and it is dated July 30, 1963.

 Am sending a letter and photo of Dillinger as he looks today for you to place on exhibit in your museum.
-The man shot was James Lawrence, who told the roman in red, Anna Campana, that he was Dillinger.
+The man shot was James Lawrence, who told the woman in red, Anna Campana, that he was Dillinger.

 J.E.
-Hoover stated, "There is every indicating that the man shot is Dillinger – except the proof.
-It is customary to send in to Headquarters the fingerprints of every man shot by the F.B.I., but no fingerprints of Dillinger have come in, in spite of a regulation burial."
+Hoover stated, “There is every indication that the man shot is Dillinger – except the proof.
+It is customary to send in to Headquarters the fingerprints of every man shot by the F.B.I., but no fingerprints of Dillinger have come in, in spite of a regulation burial.”